Academic Support

 The Math Xcelerator Program offers students who place into GEN 103 or GEN 104 a free, four-week intensive review during the summer.
 Students qualify if their ACT math sub-score is between 0-18, SAT math sub-score is between 0-490, or their Accuplacer score is between 200-262.
 Successful completion of the program reduces the amount of intervention coursework for the fall semester.

-The Speed Calculus Preview Program is a fee-based summer program designed for first-year engineering students.
-Although students may be referred to this program based on their standardized test scores, it is highly recommended to all admitted engineering students prior to their first fall semester.
+The Speed Calculus Preview Program is a fee-based summer program designed for all first-year engineering students (additionally, some students will be referred to this program based on their standardized test scores).
 This program provides an advanced algebra review to help students prepare for calculus in the J.B.
 Speed School of Engineering.

 COLLEGE OF BUSINESS & ENGINEERING SUPPORT